-Pooled funds mainly consist of private equity, real estate and infrastructure investments.
+Pooled funds mainly consist of private equity, real estate infrastructure and private debt investments.
 Private equity investments represent private equity funds that invest in operating companies that are not publicly traded on a stock exchange.
 Investment strategies in private equity include limited partnerships in businesses that are characterized by high internal growth and operational efficiencies, venture capital, leveraged buyouts and special situations such as distressed investments.
 Real estate and infrastructure investments represent funds that invest in real assets which are not publicly traded on a stock exchange.
 Investment strategies in real estate include limited partnerships that seek to generate a total return through income and capital growth by investing primarily in global and Canadian limited partnerships.
 Investment strategies in infrastructure include limited partnerships in core infrastructure assets focusing on assets that are expected to generate stable, long-term cash flows and deliver incremental returns relative to conventional fixed-income investments.
 Private equity, real estate and infrastructure valuations are reported by the fund manager and are based on the valuation of the underlying investments which includes inputs such as cost, operating results, discounted future cash flows and market-based comparable data.
-Since these valuation inputs are not highly observable, private equity, real estate and infrastructure investments have been categorized as Level 3 within pooled funds.
+Private debt valuations are reported by the fund manager.
+Private debt is credit that is extended to companies on a bilaterally negotiated basis.
+It is not readily marketable and takes a wide range of forms, such as senior secured and unsecured loans, infrastructure project financing, investments secured by real estate assets, and securitized lease/loan obligations supported by a pool of assets.
+Since these valuation inputs are not highly observable, private equity, real estate infrastructure and private debt investments have been categorized as Level 3 within pooled funds.